vantezzen/skip-silence/README.md

 </p>

 # Skip Silence
-"Skip Silence" is a browser extension that allows you to autmatically skip parts of a video that are silent.
+"Skip Silence" is a browser extension that allows you to automatically skip parts of a video that are silent.
 It is highly inspired by CaryKH's [automatic on-the-fly video editing tool](https://www.youtube.com/watch?v=DQ8orIurGxw).
 The extension works with most websites that use HTML5 `audio` and `video` elements (like YouTube).